courage007/Angular-Monaco-Editor/README.md

   ...
 }
  ```
+ PS: In Angular 6 CLI, please copy node_modules/monaco-editor/min to src/assets and rename folder as 'monaco' by hand.
+ PPS: Angular 6 CLI does not allow to dymanicly load resource using input/output.

 ### Sample
 - (1) Include AngularMonacoEditorModule in Main Module and Feature Modules where you want to use the editor component.(eg: app.module.ts):